Nurturing Discovery and Creation

 - Targetted teacher-led after-school intervention

 We are located in the East Flatbush neighborhood in Brooklyn.
-The building entrance is on E. 42nd between 4th and Farragut.
+The building entrance is on E. 42nd between Foster Ave. and Farragut Road.
 We are easily accessible via the 2 and 5 trains to Flatbush Junction and the B6 bus to Glenwood Rd./Albany Ave.